 1) Complete a preconception period together with your partner

-A powerful, supported and evidence based detoxification and preconception program is essential.
-It takes 3 months to create a health egg, and a healthy egg once fertilised, has less future risk of illness.
+A powerful, supported and evidence-based detoxification and preconception program is essential.
+It takes 3 months to create a healthy egg, and a healthy egg, once fertilised, has less risk of future illness.
 I use the Metagenics programs with my patients.
-It’s amazing how several well planned months prior to conception attempts can boost success, as well as the health of both mother and baby throughout the pregnancy and life.
+It’s amazing how several well-planned months prior to conception attempts can boost success, as well as the health of both mother and baby throughout the pregnancy and life.

 The bugs in your gut are much overlooked, but super important little creatures in our health.
-In fact, if we look at sheer number of cells, the bugs in your gut out number the cells in your body ten-fold.
+In fact, if we look at the sheer number of cells, the bugs in your gut outnumber the cells in your body ten-fold.
 I once heard someone say ‘it’s not us humans that have gut bugs, but the gut bugs that have a human.’
 It pretty much sums things up!

-Work by the likes of Professor Patrice Cani have shown us that better quality digestive flora means improved insulin sensitivity and reduced body and fat weight.
-Both these are critical to reduce your insulin resistance, and in turn means your uterus is not bathed in the insulin resistant broth that increase the risk of your growing baby developing future insulin resistant conditions, like PCOS.
+Work by the likes of Professor Patrice Cani has shown us that better quality digestive flora means improved insulin sensitivity and reduced body and fat weight.
+Both these are critical to reducing your insulin resistance, and in turn means your uterus is not bathed in the insulin resistant broth that increase the risk of your growing baby developing future insulin-resistant conditions, like PCOS.